zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    Teredo, and GTPv1 support this.

-   :u: The connection record for the corresponding UDP flow.
+   :param u: The connection record for the corresponding UDP flow.

    .. zeek:see:: udp_contents udp_reply udp_request